Candice is a theophile, multimedia artist, aromatherapy enthusiast, freelance writer, and a regular contributor to many sites and blogs.

 After you have completed your alcohol ink masterpiece, be sure to let it dry completely before trying to seal your work.

 You definitely don't want to ruin all your hard work by not having a little patience.
-Believe me, it's worth waiting a day or two do make sure its completely cured.
+Believe me; it's worth waiting a day or two to ensure it's completely cured.

 Another great thing about alcohol inks is they dry very quickly compared to acrylics or oil paints.
 You'll notice most of them are dry to the touch within minutes versus waiting for days or weeks for other mediums to cure.

-Just to be sure, you really should give it a whole day or two before applying any other thing to the surface of your work.
+Just to be sure, you should give it a whole day or two before applying anything to the surface of your work.

-The first method, and I believe the best one- because it's the easiest and fastest method, is probably the most widely used, employs the use of....drumroll please....
+The first method employs three stages, and I believe the best overall method- because it's the easiest and fastest method, is probably the most widely used, the first stage employs the use of . . . drumroll please . . .

 1. Krylon Kamar Varnish

-is non yellowing, acid-free, and vital in protecting your alcohol inks from interfering with any other product.
-It is best to be applied in thin, even coats, making sure to dry well (according to product directions) between each layer.
-This is in my opinion the definitive most important thing you can do to protect your artwork from yellowing, and keep it looking fresh from the pallet.
-Kamar varnish
+Kamar varnish is the MOST IMPORTANT first step FOR ALL alcohol ink art.
+Kamar varnish is nonyellowing, acid-free, and vital in protecting your alcohol inks from interfering with any other product.
+It is best to be applied in thin, even coats and dry well (according to product directions) between each layer.
+This is, in my opinion, the definitive, most important thing you can do to protect your artwork from yellowing and keep it looking fresh from the pallet.

 2. Krylon Gallery Series UV Archival Varnish Matte

-A good tip to always follow is that you don't want to spray too closely to your work or it will clump up, bubble, or a number of different things negatively affecting your art.
-But also be careful to not spray too far away either, or the spray will dry before reaching the project.
+A good tip to always follow is that you don't want to spray too close to your work, or it will clump up, bubble, or a number of different things, negatively affecting your art.
+But also be careful not to spray too far away either, or the spray will dry before reaching the project.

-Krylon sprays are my go-to products, and have always worked best for me, so I believe they are the best by far.
-I like using the better than the glossy, but that's just a personal preference.
-You may like the glossy better depending on your project.
-Either one is fine. matte version
+Krylon sprays are my go-to products and have always worked best for me, so I believe they are the best by far.
+I like using the matte version better than the glossy one, but that's just a personal preference.
+You may like the glossy better, depending on your project.
+Either one is fine.

 If you only remember one thing, make sure you ALWAYS use the Kamar varnish first!
 This is crucial, as it's the only spray I've found that is sure to protect your inks from interacting with anything else you put on top of it.

 Do not use the UV spray first.
-To insure your art can handle anything else sprayed over it, be sure to cover with a good protective coating of at least 3 or 4 coats of the Kamar varnish before using any other product, and wait between coats to be sure each layer is completely dried.
-I usually layer at least 4 and sometimes 5 coats depending on the thickness of the coat.
+To ensure your art can handle anything sprayed over it, cover with a good protective coating of at least three or four coats of the Kamar varnish before using any other product, and wait between coats to be sure each layer is completely dried.
+I usually layer at least four and sometimes five coats, depending on the thickness of the coat.

-After you've got at least a good 3 layers of the Kamar varnish, (you can use as many as you think you need) then spray several thin, even layers of the UV protection over that, drying between each layer according to spray directions.
+After you've got at least three layers of the Kamar varnish (you can use as many as you think you need), spray several thin, even layers of UV protection over that, drying between each layer according to spray directions.

-Once you have both the Kamar varnish and UV sprays completed, you can then add a non-yellowing clear top coat to finish your project.
+Once you have completed both the Kamar varnish and UV sprays, you can add a nonyellowing clear top coat to finish your project.

 3. Krylon Acrylic Crystal Spray

-I have used this for pencil art, color pencil, ink, watercolor, gouache, alcohol based markers, acrylic and even the occasional oil.
-The spray dries clear and matte, there is no added shine or glimmer aside from any that was there prior to application.
-A warning though, like many other similar products, the smell is very strong and can linger in close for some time after.
-Highly recommend to use outdoors only.
+I have used this for pencil art, color pencil, ink, watercolor, gouache, alcohol-based markers, acrylic, and even the occasional oil.
+The spray dries clear and matte; there is no added shine or glimmer besides any that was there before application.
+A warning, though; like many similar products, the smell is very strong and can linger close for some time afterward.
+Highly recommend using outdoors only.

 A Couple of My Alcohol Ink Art Pieces